-Yes there are a ton of SEO plugins you can add on to Magento to make it much easier, but out of the box Magento doesn’t make it easy.
-You have to poke around for the the title tag, meta description and more on Magento – and it changes whether you’re on a category, product, or CMS page.
+Yes, there are a ton of SEO plugins you can add on to Magento to make it much easier, but out of the box, Magento doesn’t make it easy.
+You have to poke around for the title tag, meta description, and more on Magento – and it changes whether you’re on a category, product, or CMS page.

 It’s tough, but we can make it easier by finding the right plugins and optimizing from there.

 2. Magento Page Redirects are Unclear